opendocsg/slw-judgments-backfill/2012_SGHCR_2/report.md

 dated 5 th April 2012, in support of its stay application, at [21] that she was advised “... that under the Reciprocal Enforcement of Foreign Judgments Act [(Cap 265, 2001 Rev Ed)], other than by way of registration of the judgment, no proceedings for the recovery of a sum payable under a foreign judgment shall be entertained by the Singapore courts”.

 27     The difficulty with this argument is that the plaintiff is not seeking to register the PRC judgment in Singapore.
 Instead, as noted above at [22] – [23], what the plaintiff is seeking to do is to claim a debt arising from the PRC judgment against the defendant in Singapore.
-That the plaintiff is able to do so was noted by Belinda Ang J in _Bellezza Club Japan Co Ltd v Matsumura Akihiko and others_ [2010] 3 SLR 342 at [10]:
+That the plaintiff is able to do so was noted by Belinda Ang J in _Bellezza Club Japan Co Ltd v Matsumura Akihiko and others_ <span class="citation">[2010] 3 SLR 342</span> at [10]:

  Foreign judgments in personam may be enforced by a claim in proceedings in Singapore if the foreign judgment is a money judgment of a court of competent jurisdiction, and that the judgment pronounced by the foreign court is final and conclusive as between the parties.